tmont/goa/README.md

 Goa is a very small, very simple MVCish framework for Node.
 I say "MVCish" because it's built on top of [Express](http://expressjs.com/) which already handles views.
 So it's more like an "MC" framework.
-Except it doesn't much with models, either.
+Except it doesn't do much with models, either.
 Whatever.
 It does SOMETHING, I'm sure of it.

 If you've used ASP.NET MVC at all, some of the idioms may look familiar.